RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 # Features

 ## Home Page
 Homepage provides the user with some quick information on how to start using the site and make use of all its features.
-It helps them decide if they would like to continue to read the posts or create them.
-Users do not need to be registered to view a post.
+It helps them decide if they would like to continue to read the log posts or create them.
+Users do not need to be registered to view a log post.

 Homepage or the Landing page has these key features: